Read time: 10 minutes

 What is in charge of regulating all of these hormones?
 Your endocrine system.
 More specifically, your thyroid.

-Your Testosterone:Estrogen Levels Are Often Imbalanced Because Of Your Thyroid
+Testosterone:Estrogen Levels Are (Partly) Regulated By Your Thyroid

 Your endocrine system, but specifically your thyroid, is the body’s center for hormone production and regulation.
 If you have an underperforming thyroid, you probably often have cold hands/feet, poor circulation, nagging fatigue, irritability, a low body temperature, and imbalanced hormone levels.
 Another external symptom of a suppressed thyroid gland (or hypothyroidism) is a decrease in eyebrow hair thickness on the outside of your brows.